wireapp/wire-server/docs/src/understand/single-sign-on/trouble-shooting.md

 for fresh apps; instead, all apps controlled by the IdP are receiving SAML credentials from the same issuer.

-In the past, wire has used the a tuple of IdP issuer and 'NameID' (Haskell type 'UserRef') to uniquely identity users (tables `spar.user_v2` and `spar.issuer_idp`).
+In the past, wire has used a tuple of IdP issuer and 'NameID' (Haskell type 'UserRef') to uniquely identity users (tables `spar.user_v2` and `spar.issuer_idp`).